agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Runway**

  The current runway for DE will hold still as it will take me a couple of years to move to and EAO.
-Once in an EAO, runway accumalation takes even more time.
+Once in an EAO, runway accumulation takes even more time.
 Ability to save money for retirement becomes slow.

->As with other startups, there is a risk of your organisation running
+>As with other startups, there is a risk of your organization running
 >out of funding (though this hasn’t happened to any of the major
->organisations), or substantially changing its strategy, meaning you
+>organizations), or substantially changing its strategy, meaning you
 >could lose your job.

 As a result, without 18k$ in the bank for emergencies, we should not